tweag/python-monorepo-example/1970-01-01-benchgraph.md

 But to be honest, hardly anyone looked at them, for the simple reason that looking at a given benchmark result was most of the time absolutely meaningless.
-The only sensible thing to do was to compare the results through time, but err… that basically meant putting the two web pages side to side on one's screen and manually comparing them value by value to see what changed, which was incredibly painful and error-prone.
+The only sensible thing to do was to compare the results through time, but err… that basically meant putting side by side two big list of numbers corresponding to the time results for each benchmark suite, and manually comparing them value by value to see what changed.
+Which was incredibly painful and error-prone.

 [criterion-html-sample]: http://www.serpentine.com/criterion/report.html